klauer/epics-sumo-mirror/doc/reference-sumo.rst

 try MODULES
 :::::::::::

-This command helps to create :term:`module` specifications for the "new" command.
+This command is intended to help you create :term:`module` specifications for the "new" command.

 Each MODULE here is a :term:`modulespec` of the form MODULE or MODULE:{+-}VERSION that specifies just a module name, a module and some versions or a single version.
 You can specify an incomplete list of :term:`modules`.
-The program then shows which :term:`modules` you have to include in your list since other :term:`modules` depend on them and shows information on all :term:`versions` of all :term:`modules` that satisfy your :term:`module` specifications.
-It also shows if your :term:`module` specifications are *complete* and *exact* meaning that all :term:`dependencies` are included and all :term:`modules` are specified with exactly a single :term:`version`.
-Note that you can use option "--scandb" in order to give additional information which :term:`versions` of :term:`modules` are compatible with each other.

-With option "--brief" or "-b", the output of the command is a shorter summary which is in many cases all you want to see.
+The detail of the output is determined by option "``--detail``" which is an integer between 0 and 3.
+0, the default, gives the shortest, 3 gives the longest report.
+The program then shows which :term:`modules` you have to

+In any case the command shows which :term:`modules` are missing since they depend on other :term:`modules` of your specification and which ones are missing an exact :term:`version`.

+If you converted an existing support directory to sumo you have a scan database file which you can specify with option "--scandb" to this command.

-For an example see :ref:`try example <example-sumo-build-try>`.
+For a detailed example see :ref:`try example <example-sumo-build-try>`.

 new MODULES
 :::::::::::